Shakhtar Donetsk vs Man City: How Fernandinho flew while Fred flopped | Goal.com

 Their quality on the pitch seemed as similar as their early career trajectories.

-After three successful years in his home country with Atletico Paranaense, Fernandinho caught the eye of European scouts and in 2005 moved to Shakhtar, which was becoming established as an excellent bridge between Brazil and Europe.
+After three successful years in his home country with Club Athletico Paranaense, Fernandinho caught the eye of European scouts and in 2005 moved to Shakhtar, which was becoming established as an excellent bridge between Brazil and Europe.

 He won six Ukrainian titles in eight years and City finally made a move for him in 2013.